-Consumer trends show that 90 percent of patients use online reviews to evaluate healthcare providers, 71 percent use online reviews as the first step in finding a healthcare provider, 66 percent feel that it is very important or moderately important for providers to respond to online reviews, and 80 percent trust online reviews as much as personal recommendations.
+A recent survey of more than 500 patients showed that 90 percent of participants use online reviews to evaluate doctors, 71 percent use online reviews as the first step in finding a doctor, and 66 percent feel that it is very important or moderately important for providers to respond to online reviews.1

-These statistics (a) underscore the significance of social media and review sites to the viability and reputation of healthcare organizations and practitioners, and (b) highlight the importance of preparing for potentially negative reviews.
+These survey statistics (a) underscore the significance of social media and review sites to the viability and reputation of healthcare organizations and practitioners, and (b) highlight the importance of preparing for potentially negative reviews.

-Although managing unfavorable reviews can present challenges and pitfalls, various risk management strategies can help providers navigate these situations.
+Although managing unfavorable reviews can present challenges and pitfalls, various risk management strategies2 can help providers navigate these situations.

 As part of your organization's communication and social media policies, develop a strategy for interacting with patients online, including responding to both positive and negative online reviews.
-Make sure policies are compliant with HIPAA and relevant state privacy laws.